As of right now, there are very few styles of eating and drinking that cannot be enjoyed in the bustling little beachside suburb.

 The latest venue to join the ranks is Frankies Brasserie, a modern bistro adding a sophisticated little spin to the already impressive dining scene.

-It’s the work of Melbourne foodie royalty Frank Heaney with Head Chef Dylan Cashman, owner of (sadly) now closed Palmy venue The Blue Door on 5th and the two combined have created something really quite special.
+It’s the work of Melbourne foodie royalty Frank Heaney with Chef Dylan Cashman, owner of (sadly) now closed Palmy venue The Blue Door on 5th, consulting on the project and the two combined have created something really quite special.